-The Colorado Hospital Association (CHA) takes great pride in its ability to provide federal and state lawmakers with the tools they need to make informed decisions on the health care matters affecting their constituents.
+CHA takes great pride in its ability to provide federal and state lawmakers with the tools they need to make informed decisions on the health care matters affecting their constituents.
 CHA provides legislators information regarding key subjects such as health care reform and its effects on both Colorado’s hospitals and the patients they serve.
 CHA also helps to educate elected officials about the important role that Colorado’s hospitals play in their communities and the many ways that state lawmakers can work with their local hospitals to support a healthier constituency.

 CHA’s annual legislative agenda is guided by three key policy principles identified in the CHA Strategic Plan: coverage and access to care; regulatory streamlining; and payment reform.
 These principles inform the Association’s decisions to support or oppose legislation throughout the session, and provide a roadmap for developing the legislative agenda and introducing legislation on an annual basis.

 CHA believes that increasing coverage and access to care is essential to improving the overall physical and economic health of the state.
 More than 800,000 Coloradans currently lack any health insurance and another 675,000 are underinsured, meaning their insurance coverage is inadequate for covering the costs of their family’s care.
 This means that more than one million Coloradans are likely not receiving the preventive care, early diagnoses and treatment they need in order to live healthy, productive lives and avoid unnecessary use of the emergency room.